Solved - iCloud Sync, Loading, Connection Issues on Mac

 Fix 7: Start up your Mac in Safe Mode

 To verify that, you can boot up your Mac to Safe Mode.
-Safe Mode only loads the minimum and necessary startup items to start up the Mac machine while isolating all the third-party programs from working.
+Safe Mode only loads the minimum and necessary startup items to start up the Mac while isolating all third-party programs from working.

 If iCloud performs well in Safe Mode, it means that third-party apps block its normal work.
-You can check the version of the third-party apps on your Mac and uninstall those whose latest version is earlier than the date of the macOS Sonoma release.
+You can check the version of the third-party apps on your Mac and uninstall those whose latest version is earlier than the date of the new macOS release.

 Fix 8: Update Mac